daleclack/testing-repository/README.md

 The Project is here https://github.com/Makman2/GCR_CMake

-(Actually, I forked the project for convince)
+(Actually, I forked the project for convenience)

 Note: To minimize the repeated files,I put the same files as public resource